dodwmd/dodwmd.github.io/_posts/2015-05-04-google-authenticator.markdown

 {% highlight bash %}
 ChallengeResponseAuthentication yes
 {% endhighlight %}

+If you followed my [previous post](https://dodwell.us/security/ssh-setup/), you will also need to update 'PasswordAuthentication' from 'no' to 'yes'.

+{% highlight bash %}
+PasswordAuthentication yes
+{% endhighlight %}

 Finally, restart the SSH server so your changes will take effect: